 Gurabahane-i Laklakan is the first animal hospital built for the purpose of caring for birds, especially storks, during the Ottoman period in the 1800s.
 Gurabahane-i Laklakan also means “Storks’ Doss-House.”
 It was founded in Osmangazi, Bursa, and Osmangazi was chosen for a special reason: it is located on the path of the birds’ natural migration, so it was decided that the hospital would be constructed there.
-The practical area of the hospital is about 350 meters, and it was designed across three floors.
+The practical area of the hospital is about 350 square meters, and it was designed across three floors.

-It is known that the hospital name Gurabahane-i Laklakan was inspired by Ahmet Haşim.
+It is known that the hospital name Gurabahane-i Laklakan inspired Turkish poet Ahmet Haşim.
 Haşim was born in 1885.
 He had visited many cities in the world for his family responsibilities and due to life circumstances.
 When he travelled, the smells, the colors, the animals, and the cities affected him and merged with the power of observation.
 All of these things made Ahmet Haşim a poet!
 He rendered spoken words in an impressive style, which were compiled into his book Gurabahane-i Laklakan, published in 1928.
 It tells us everything from the life forms of storks to what climates and places they like, discussing their eating and drinking habits and their personal features.

 Besides Gurabahane-i Laklakan, he has written many other texts about animals.
 His writings titled Animal Resurrection and Torture of Animals is about innocent slaughtered animals.
 Ahmet Haşim is one of the most prominent animal lovers of Turkish literature history.
 His “Piyale” and “Göl Saatleri” can also make you feel like you are in a birds’ sanctuary.
 Apart from these, he has also individual articles.
 He has written not only about cute animals but also about bed-bugs and insects.